Water Conservation: Our Commitment to a Sustainable Future

 Collaboration: The 50L Home Coalition

 Today, we know that the average home in the developed world is highly inefficient, using up to 500 liters of water per person each day.
 Showering, laundry, cooking and washing dishes in the home result in using upwards of 10% of the earth’s water supply.
 P&G is spearheading the 50L Home Coalition to bring partners together across the entire domestic water value chain, aiming to transform urban water management.
-The goal of the 50L Home project will be to leverage technologies and innovations that enable a person to live on 50 liters of water usage per day that feels like 500 liters.
+The goal of the 50L Home project is to provide technologies and innovations that enable a person to lower their water usage and ultimately live on 50 liters of water usage per day without compromising the performance of the jobs to be done.
 This effort will not only aim to save water but also energy used in the home.
 To learn more please go to: https://50lhome.org/

 50L Home Reinvent our Water future